sergeyklay/gstore/README.rst

 **Sync all repos from all organizations**

-To get a list of all organizations for a user, ghs will need a GitHub
+To be able get organizations list for a user, ghs will need a GitHub username.
+Thus we pass it bellow (``--user``).:
-username:

 .. code-block:: bash

    $ ghs --token "$TOKEN" --user "$GH_USER" ~/backup

-Unless you set the ``GHS_DIR`` environment variable and don't provide target directory, it will sync all the repositories to current working directory.:
+Unless you set the ``GHS_DIR`` environment variable and don't provide ``target``, ghs will sync all the repositories to current working directory.:

 .. code-block:: bash